flojoy-ai/docs/docs/instruments-wiki/Cameras/Kinetix-sCMOS-all-cameras/Kinetix-sCMOS-all-cameras.md

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)

 <Tabs>
 <TabItem value="Instrumental" label="Instrumental">

-Unfortunately, the given code does not provide any implementation for connecting to a Kinetix sCMOS-all_cameras camera using Instrumental.
-The code is specific to Photometrics cameras and the PVCam driver.

-To connect to a Kinetix sCMOS-all_cameras camera using Instrumental, you would need to find or develop a specific driver for that camera model.
-The driver should provide the necessary functions and methods to communicate with the camera and retrieve image data.
+To connect to a Kinetix sCMOS camera using Instrumental, you would need to find or develop a separate driver specifically for that camera model.
+The driver would need to implement the necessary functions and communication protocols to interact with the camera.

 Once you have the driver, you can use Instrumental's `Instrument` class to connect to the camera and interact with it.
 Here's an example of how you can connect to a Kinetix sCMOS-all_cameras camera using Instrumental: